omarlahbibi/Healthcare-Insurance-Prediction/README.md

 ### 🔎 Overview

 This repository contains an **end-to-end Machine Learning project** designed to predict **which existing Health Insurance customers are likely to be interested in Vehicle Insurance**.
-The project follows a **production-ready ML pipeline architecture**, including:
+The project follows a simple **production-ready ML pipeline architecture**, including:

 - Modularized components
 - Data preprocessing & transformation